gradio-app/testing-gradio-apps/README.md

 * You can run the Playwright tests by running `pytest ui_tests.py`.

+## Exercise for the Reader

-**Tip:** Instead of writing the Playwright tests manually, you can use Playwright's codegen tool to record your interactions and generate test code automatically:
+Now that you know how to set up and run the interaction tests,  As mentioned earlier, instead of writing the Playwright tests manually, you can use Playwright's codegen tool to record your interactions and generate test code automatically:

 ```bash
 playwright codegen localhost:7860
 ```

+## For LLMs

+If you'd like to an LLM to generate tests for you, I recommend providing an example Gradio app & the Playwright tests for that Gradio app so that they understand what the syntax should be.
+[This Markdown file]() contains the example Gradio calculator app mentioned above and its associated tests.
+In our experience, Playwright's Codegen tool works better than asking an LLM to write Playwright tests from scratch, but your mileage may vary!